al1brn/geonodes/docs/api/doc_Tree.md

          Get the DataSocket instance wrapping the Blender socket passed in argument.

-        :param bsocket: The blender socket to search the werapper of
-        :type bsocket: bpy.types.NodeSocket
+        Args:
+            - bsocket (bpy.types.NodeSocket): a blender socket

+        Returns:
-        :return: The node wrapping the socket
+            The node wrapping the socket (Node)
-        :rtype: Node
-        :raise: Exception if not found